aws/aws-cdk/design/cdk-bootstrap.md

 like asset resolution, can rely on the concrete names (there is no reliable way to transfer this kind of information in an automated way across regions and/or accounts).
-This also allows for more fine-grained permissions - for instance, the continuous delivery pipeline needs to grant the **action role** permissions to read from the pipeline's bucket
+This also allows for more fine-grained permissions - for instance, the continuous delivery pipeline needs to grant the **Action role** permissions to read from the pipeline's bucket
 (to read the artifact that contains the CFN template to deploy);
 this way, it can add a well-defined name to the resource policy of the artifact bucket,